Video Excerpt

 C.1.0.
 The fieldwork experience is designed to promote professional reasoning and reflective practice, transmit the values and beliefs that enable ethical practice, and develop professionalism.

 C.1.3.
-Document that all fieldwork experiences include an objective with a focus on the occupational therapy practitioner’s role in addressing the psychosocial aspects of the client’s engagement in occupation.
+Fieldwork experience includes an objective with a focus on the occupational therapy practitioner’s role in addressing the psychosocial aspects of the client’s engagement in occupation.

 • Virtual environments